Catherine, Kansas

 St. Catherine Catholic Church in Catherine, Kansas.

-In April 1893, the shareholders established the St. Catherine Town and Grazing Company that established specific rules for the settlement.
+In April 1893, the shareholders established the St. Catherine Town and Grazing Company, which established specific rules for the settlement.
 Some of these established taxes and prohibited timber cutting along the creek.
-Though shareholders were allowed to sell or rent shares, a two-thirds vote of the shareholders was required to prevent undesirables from coming into the village.
+Though shareholders were allowed to sell or rent shares, a two-thirds vote of the shareholders was required to prevent undesirables from entering the village.

-The first homes in Catherine were simple, having no luxuries, but their appearance was far better than other area villages, and they were built of high quality, mostly of stone quarried in the area.
+The first homes in Catherine were simple and lacked luxuries, but their appearance was far better than that of other area villages.
+They were also built of high quality, mostly of stone quarried in the area.

 The townspeople continued their Russian custom of living in towns and driving to and from the farm each day to work.
 The livestock was kept in town on a specific section set aside for grazing purposes.
 While this custom was socially advantageous, over time, it would cause the village to become one of the poorest settlements in the area due to all of the commuting time.
 Finally, the people realized this was not practical, and the practice was ceased.